 Guidehouse’s Women’s Inclusion Network provides an inclusive, multi-dimensional environment to support the connection and development of female employees.

 Members of Guidehouse’s Women’s Inclusion Network gather regularly both in-person and virtually to discuss industry-hot topics, personal and professional development opportunities, and to network.
 In several offices, members participate in informative “power breaks” to connect, build relationships, and further their professional development.

-Members also collaborate regularly with external organizations such as the Women’s Leadership & Mentoring Alliance, and host our own annual Women in Leadership Business Forum.
+Members also collaborate regularly with external organizations such as the Women’s Leadership & Mentoring Alliance, The Association of Women in Water, Energy & the Environment, and other industry-specific organizations.

 International Women's Day (March)

 Each year in March, the Women’s Inclusion Network celebrates International Women’s Day with firm-wide activities as well as office-based programming.

 Example initiatives have included a screening of a shortened version of the film “Girl Rising"; a panel discussion featuring the CEO of YWCA Metropolitan Chicago and senior Guidehouse professionals who discussed how women can create opportunities to make an impact within their communities; and a webinar featuring tips and tricks to achieve a more balanced life.
 The Women’s Inclusion Network also has annual programming focused on the personal and professional development of our women and offers opportunities for networking, mentorship and career development.

 Guidehouse’s Young Professionals Network is dedicated to the development of young professionals through networking opportunities, knowledge sharing, mentoring, and increased exposure to leadership to elevate the employee experience.